When Large Vision-Language Models Meet Person Re-Identification: Introduction

 LVLMs typically operate on a generative paradigm, training and functioning by predicting the next word in a sequence.
 Thanks to pre-training and instruction tuning, LVLMs can follow instructions and converse with humans.
 As a result, a direct approach might be to have the model to identify the input person images.
-However, ReID gallery databases are usually very large (comprising tens of thousands of pedestrian images)~\cite{ristani2016MTMC,market1501}.
-For each query image, the time and cost of comparing identities one by one with LVLMs are substantial.
+However, ReID gallery databases are usually very large (comprising tens of thousands of pedestrian images)~\cite{market1501,ristani2016MTMC}.
+The time and cost of comparing identities one by one with LVLMs are substantial.
 Processing multiple images simultaneously would also lead to an unacceptable increase in visual tokens.
-Therefore, we consider whether it's possible to leverage the reasoning and understanding capabilities of LVLMs while adhering to the mainstream ReID paradigm of feature extraction combined with feature similarity-based retrieval~\cite{ye2021deep}.
-A potential solution involves using LVLMs to create textual descriptions of pedestrian images and fine-tuning the visual encoder via tasks such as image-text matching or image caption prediction.
-However, this approach presents several limitations: (1) High-quality and diverse text annotations are expensive to obtain.
+Therefore, we are motivated to leverage the reasoning and understanding capabilities of LVLMs, while adhering to the mainstream ReID paradigm of feature extraction combined with feature similarity-based retrieval~\cite{ye2021deep}.
+A potential solution involves using LVLMs to describe pedestrian images and fine-tuning the visual encoder via tasks such as image-text matching or image caption prediction.
+However, it presents several limitations: (1) High-quality and diverse text annotations are expensive to obtain.
 (2) The goals of image-text matching or image caption prediction tasks may not align well with those of image-based ReID.
 (3) During the inference phase, the potential of LVLMs is often underutilized, as they are not effectively integrated with the visual features.